SaltedEggCalamari/dsp_project_audio_classification/README.md

 The idea behind these two rules were that feature extraction should be made to gather as much detail as possible without being overly-concerned with noise as noise should be as much as possible, eliminated by preprocessing.

-Below is a table that documents the rounds of testing done and the accuracy achieved.
+You may find a table documenting the rounds of testing done and the accuracy achieved in Appendix A.

+## Steps to reproduce
+To reproduce the results,

+1. Implement the same preprocessing steps as described in "Preprocessing".
+2. Implement the same feature extraction as described in "Feature Extraction".
+3. Implement the same model as described in model selection
+4. For configurable parameters, adhere to the version history found in Appendix B.
+5. For test parameters, adhere to the experiment parameters in the table found in Appendix A.

+Following these guidelines, you should be able to reproduce the results.
+Refer to source code found in this repository for deeper technical implementations.

+# Appendix A
+## Experiment parameters and results
 | Test ID | Preprocessing | Feature Extraction | Model | Accuracy |
 |:-------:|:-------------:|:------------------:|:-----:|:--------:|
 | Original | nil | nil | logistic regression | 0.4 |